MicrosoftDocs/windows-dev-docs/hub/apps/design/input/radialcontroller-walkthrough.md

 First, let's add the UI for our app:

 1. Open the MainPage_Basic.xaml file.
-2. Find the code marked with the title of this step ("\<!-- Step 3: Add controls for wheel input -->").
+2. Find the code marked with the title of this step: `<!-- Step 3: Add controls for wheel input -->`.
 3. Uncomment the following lines.

     ```xaml